itsgivingchaotica/cisc-3142-ebert/sampleEx7/notes/exercisesChapter7.md

 The error lies in the return type not being specified as `Screen` therefore the code should read `Screen::pos Screen::size() const { return height * width; }` instead

 ## **Exercise 7.34**
-> What would happen if we put the typedef of pos in the Screen classon page 285 as the last line in the class?
+> What would happen if we put the typedef of pos in the Screen class on page 285 as the last line in the class?

 There would be an error due to the code `dummy_fcn(pos height);` as type `pos` would be undeclared and therefore unknown